 Credit risk encompasses the failure by counterparties to deliver securities which the Company has paid for, or to pay for securities which the Company has delivered.
-This risk is mitigated by using only approved counterparties.
+This risk is mitigated by using only approved and appropriately regulated counterparties.
 Cash balances are limited to a maximum of either £10 or £15 million with any one depositary and only depositaries approved by the Board are used.

 The portfolio may be adversely affected if the custodian of the Company's assets suffers insolvency or other financial difficulties.
-The risk associated with failure of the custodian is mitigated by the appointment during the year of a depositary.
+The risk associated with failure of the custodian is mitigated by the appointment in 2014 of a depositary.
 The depositary is ultimately responsible for safekeeping of the Company's assets and is strictly liable for the recovery of financial instruments in the event of loss.
 As part of the Board's risk management and control monitoring, the Board reviews the custodian's annual control report and the Manager's management of the relationship with the custodian.

-Fair Values of Financial Assets and Financial Liabilities
+17. Financial Instruments (continued) Fair Values of Financial Assets and Financial Liabilities